alexnorell/website/content/post/2024-ski-season/index.md

 {{< /expandable-box >}}

 {{< expandable-box title="February 15 - Breckenridge, CO" vert="12,378ft" >}}
 Blue sky day at Breckenridge.
 Hit every peak.
-Had a fun little suprise and the end of the day with the gondola being broken.
+Had a fun little surprise and the end of the day with the gondola being broken.
 Had to take a bus back to the village.
 {{< /expandable-box >}}

 {{< expandable-box title="February 16 - Beaver Creek, CO" vert="18,760ft" >}}